NAEd/Spencer Postdoctoral Fellowship Program

 Because the NAEd/Spencer Postdoctoral Fellowship is a multidisciplinary program, the NAEd accepts all major formatting and writing styles (APA, MLA, Chicago, etc.).
 The decision is up to the applicant, but it is important to remain consistent in all submissions.
 Additionally, the project description and example of past research must be submitted in 11 point, double-spaced Times New Roman font.

 How many pages should the project description be?

 The project description should be ten double-spaced pages, with two additional pages for references, coming to a total of 12.
 Appendices (charts, graphs, tables, questionnaires, etc.) may be included as technical and supplemental and do not count towards the limit; however, please be judicious in the quantity included, as reviewers are not required to review material in the appendices.

 Example of your Past Research: Can applicants submit a published piece as it was formatted?

 Applicants are welcome to submit a piece they have published, but it must be formatted to meet the application specifications.
 DO NOTE: Most journal publications are single spaced and double columned; this format will not be accepted.
 If an applicant wishes to submit a published piece, it must be reformatted to adhere with the NAEd application guidelines.
 If the piece is longer than 20 pages, the applicant can submit a portion of the full document and provide a link to the full piece.
 If providing an excerpt, please be judicious in what is included in the submission, as reviewers are only required to review material in the document.

 The applicant must have their degree in hand.
 This means the degree must have been conferred within the deadline.
-If an applicant walked in December 2016 but did not receive the degree until 2017, they are not eligible.
+If an applicant walked in December 2022 but did not receive the degree until 2023, they are not eligible this year.

 Who can help with technical difficulties with the online application?